pynufft/pynufft/doc/source/misc/fftw.rst

 FFTW support (Compile Numpy with FFTW in Linux)
 ===============================================

-FFTW is one of the fastest FFT library, which is licensed under GPL, which is imcompatible with the license used in Numpy.
+The original Numpy source includes fftpack as its FFT implementation.

-However, FFTW is unofficially supported.
-The trick is to compile Numpy from pip, with a configuration file telling Numpy to use FFTW.
+However, FFTW is unofficially supported in Numpy.
+The trick is to compile Numpy with a configuration file ~/.numpy-site.cfg.

 Create a Numpy configuration file in user's home directory::

     $ echo "[fftw]" >  ~/.numpy-site.cfg
-    $ echo ""libraries = fftw3 >>  ~/.numpy-site.cfg
+    $ echo "libraries = fftw3" >>  ~/.numpy-site.cfg

 Then  install Numpy from pip::